 I live with my boyfriend, my cat, Matilda and my dog, Chloe.
 We are a great little family unit but we are still missing a vital component, children.
-We are now approved for adoption and very much looking forward to welcoming a child into our family.
+We have been approved for adoption in the UK and very much looking forward to welcoming a child into our family.

 I have been on a journey to become a mum for a very long time.
 It has always felt like a part of who I am and not being a mum feels like part of me is missing.
 Motherhood was within my grasp so many times, only for it to be cruelly snatched away.
 Each step has taken a huge amount of adjustment and grief to work through.